QUICK SUMMARY

-As stewards of our bodies and homes, it’s time we take a closer look at what’s under our kitchen sink and cleaning closet.
+As stewards of our bodies and homes, it’s time we take a closer look at what’s under our kitchen sink and in our cleaning closet.
 Let’s dive into the hidden risks of heart disease from conventional cleaning products and explore how we can create a safer, healthier sanctuary for our families.

 Table of Contents